 An mm-space $M$ is \emph {special} if $M$ has finitely many path components\footnote{Bowen requires $M$ to be path connected in his definition of special, but finitely many components suffices everywhere below.}, the measure $\vol$ is non-atomic and fully supported, and metric spheres have measure zero.
-In \cite{Bowencheeger}, Bowen claims the following theorem, and justifies it by fleshing out an argument of Elek.
+In \cite{Bowencheeger}, Bowen claims the following result, and justifies it by fleshing out an argument of Elek.

-\begin{theorem}[see {\cite[Theorem 4.1]{Bowencheeger}}] Suppose $(M_n.\vol_n)$ is a BS-convergent sequence of finite volume special mm-spaces and that there are constants $r,v_0,v_1$ such that \begin{enumerate} \item all $r/2$-balls in $M_n$ have volume at least $v_0$, \item all $20r$-balls have volume at most $v_1$, \item all $\rho$-balls in $M_n$ with $\rho<10r$ are \emph {strongly convex}, meaning that for any two points $x,y$ in a $\rho$-ball $B$, there is a unique point $z\in B$ with $d(x,z)=d(y,z)=1/2d(x,y).$ \end{enumerate} Then the normalized Betti numbers $b_k(M_n)/\vol(M_n)$ converge for all $k$. \end{theorem}
+\begin{hypothesis}[Compare {\cite[Theorem 4.1]{Bowencheeger}}] Suppose $(M_n,\vol_n)$ is a BS-convergent sequence of finite volume special mm-spaces and that there are constants $r,v_0,v_1$ such that \begin{enumerate} \item all $r/2$-balls in $M_n$ have volume at least $v_0$, \item all $20r$-balls have volume at most $v_1$, \item all $\rho$-balls in $M_n$ with $\rho<10r$ are \emph {strongly convex}, meaning that for any two points $x,y$ in a $\rho$-ball $B$, there is a unique point $z\in B$ with $d(x,z)=d(y,z)=1/2d(x,y).$ \end{enumerate} Then the normalized Betti numbers $b_k(M_n)/\vol(M_n)$ converge for all $k$. \end{hypothesis}

 As mentioned in the introduction, Bowen's proof of the Theorem \ref{Bowennnn} is not quite complete.
 Briefly, the Elek/Bowen argument is to construct, for each $n$, a random $\epsilon$-net $S_n\subset M_n$, i.e.\ a set of point that are $\epsilon/2$-separated in $M_n$ and where every point in $M_n$ is within $\epsilon$ of a point of $S_n$.
 Letting $N_n$ be the nerve complex associated to the cover of $M_n$ by $\epsilon$-balls centered at the points of $S_n$, they then say that the random complexes $N_n$ BS-converge, and then they use Elek's Theorem \ref{elek} to conclude that the expected normalized Betti numbers of the $N_n$ converge.
 By the strong convexity in condition (3) above and the Nerve Lemma (c.f.\ \cite[Corollary 4G.3]{Hatcheralgebraic}), each $N_n$ is homotopy equivalent to $M_n$, so $b_k(N_n)=b_k(M_n)$.
 One can also relate the number of vertices of $N_n$ to the volume of $M_n$, so this implies the convergence of the normalized Betti numbers of $M_n$.